Isenberg School of Management: Student life

 The Isenberg School has 42 independent undergraduate student organizations.
 The Isenberg Undergraduate Student Advisory Council (IUSAC) serves as a voice for undergraduate students in the business school and also works to strengthen the connection between students and the school administration and fosters leadership development among students.

 The school has an MBA Oath Ceremony, where graduating MBA students voluntarily pledge to "create value responsibly and ethically".
 The first year undergraduate students take Isenberg Pledge.

 Incidents

-A student Eric Tarpinian-Jachym at Isenberg, who was interning at United States Capitol for Ron Estes, was struck in a triple shooting and gunfire on June 2025, and died later at the hospital.
+Student Eric Tarpinian-Jachym at Isenberg, who was interning at United States Capitol for Ron Estes, was struck in a triple shooting and gunfire in June 2025, and died later at the hospital.
 This crime was cited by President Donald Trump in announcing a law-enforcement surge in Washington.